infoscout/boomerang/README.md

 We can configure tasks to be [acknowledged after they are completed](http://docs.celeryproject.org/en/latest/faq.html#faq-acks-late-vs-retry).
 This enables tasks to be resumeable if we keep track of current progress.
 If we leverage Boomerang has this functionality: we are able to infer the task's goal_size and keep track of our incremental progress.

-Would recommend using this for idemopotent tasks as a task might be run and stopped before the database is udpated.
+Would recommend using this for **idemopotent tasks** as a task might be run and stopped before the database records the updated progress.

 We have to inject a progress variable, `_current_progress`, into each resumeable task defintion's `perform_async()` function.
 Our task definition should use the `_curent_progress` to continue where it was stopped.